rlaplaza/libarvo/README.md

 ### Python API

-There is only one function: `molecular_vs`.
+The `molecular_vs` function is exposed for total molecular volume and surface computations.
 An example is given below for PdCO.

 ```python
 >>> from libarvo import molecular_vs